10yard/pactrainer/readme.md

 The Pac-Man Trainer is an aid to learning the common patterns for completing boards.
 You follow an on-screen path through each board.
-For the pattern to hold,  you must stay on track and turn the corners quickly.
+For the pattern to hold,  you must stay on track and turn corners quickly - steering ahead of each turn.

+The trainer can help you to reach the 9th Key (at level 21) from which point all of the boards play the same until you reach the infamous split-screen at level 256.

 ![Pac-Man Trainer Plugin Demo](demo.gif)